dahlstromsec/Linux-notes/README.md

 # License

-This project is intended for educational purposes.
-Feel free to use the notes as a reference for your own learning.
+# License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.